dmd-program/dmd-100-sp18/projects/ritual/develop-brainstorm.md

 **Note:** If there is a timezone issue, and your group can not find an agreeable meeting time, contact your instructor.

+**Note 2:** If you have technical issues, please see "Solving technical issues" section.

 View an [Example Paper brainstorm session](https://paper.dropbox.com/doc/Mikes-brainstorm-session-LXePCzDG128wgby37An36).

 ![Example brainstorm on Dropbox Paper](/assets/example-brainstorm.png)